 What information do we collect about you?

-The personal information we collect might include your name, address, email address and relevant information regarding your tax query.
+The personal information we collect might include your name, postcode, email address and relevant information regarding your tax query.

-In order for us to process your information in a confidential manner, and to assist your query we may need to take verbal consent over the phone.
-Therefore our legal basis for collecting your information is naturally ‘consent’, as recommended by GDPR guidelines.
+In order for us to process your information in a confidential manner, and to assist your query we will ask for your consent, and may need to take verbal consent over the phone.

 We collect information about you to record details of your tax issues and the advice given.
 This is useful for us to keep so that we can give you the best support and advice, particularly if you call back or need further advice; it may involve sharing some information with colleagues so advice can be reviewed or for a second opinion.
-On occasion clients give us sensitive information, for instance about their physical or mental health.
-Where this is relevant to our advice we include this on the record.
+On occasion clients give us sensitive personal information and where this is relevant to our advice we include this on the record.

 Information provided by you to your adviser will not be disclosed to anyone unconnected with TaxAid unless you have given your consent.
 There are three exceptions:

 - Where TaxAid has an overriding legal right or duty to disclose information.
 In particular, your adviser may have a legal duty under the Proceeds of Crime Act to report any suspicions of criminal activity to the appropriate authority.

 - Where disclosure is necessary for the purposes of independent quality review or for our insurers.
 Those involved are themselves required to keep the details confidential.